10up/wp-newrelic/README.md

 The current theme is set as the `theme` custom attribute.

-Ex: Query all transactions running the "Twenty Fifteen" theme.
+Ex: Query all Transactions running the "Twenty Fifteen" theme.
 ```
 SELECT * FROM Transaction WHERE appName = '{appName}' AND theme = 'Twenty Fifteen'
 ```